odow/SDDP.jl/docs/src/index.md

     If you don't have that background, you may want to brush up on some [Readings](@ref).

-!!! note
-    You can find the old, terribly incomplete documentation at [Old Manual](@ref).

 ## Getting started

 This package is unregistered so you will need to `Pkg.clone` it as follows: